spatie/typescript-transformer/README.md

 }
 ```

-Using Laravel?
-You're probably more interested into our Laravel specific package: [laravel-typescript-transformer](https://github.com/spatie/laravel-typescript-transformer).
+Are you using Laravel?
+You're probably more interested in our Laravel specific package: [laravel-typescript-transformer](https://github.com/spatie/laravel-typescript-transformer).

 ## Support us